 Weather involves heating and cooling, rising air parcels and falling rain, thunderstorms and snow, freezing and thawing.
-All of this weather occurs according the three laws of Thermodynamics.
+All of this weather occurs according to the three laws of Thermodynamics.
 The First Law of Thermodynamics tells us how to account for energy in any molecular system, including the atmosphere.
 As we will see, the concept of temperature is tightly tied to the concept of energy, namely thermal energy, but they are not the same because there are other forms of energy that can be exchanged with thermal energy, such as mechanical energy or electrical energy.
-Each air parcel contains molecules that have internal energy, which when thinking about the atmosphere, is just the energy associated with molecular rotations and, in some cases, vibrations.
+Each air parcel contains molecules that have internal energy, which when thinking about the atmosphere, is just the kinetic energy of the molecules (associated with molecular rotations and, in some cases, vibrations) and the potential energy of the molecules (assoicated with the attractive and repulsive forces between the molecules).
 Internal energy does not consider their chemical bonds nor the nuclear energy of the nucleus because these do not change during collisions between air molecules.
 Doing work on an air parcel involves either expanding it by increasing its volume or contracting it.
 In the atmosphere, as in any system of molecules, energy is not created or destroyed, but instead, it is conserved.
 We just need to keep track of where the energy comes from and where it goes.

 Let U be an air parcel’s internal energy, Q be the heating rate of that air parcel, and W be the rate that work is done on the air parcel.
 Then: